DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/JobinGlassey_def/index.markdown

     Scholarly Paper , Rochester, NY: Social Science Research Network (2013), http://ssrn.com/abstract=2245322 or
-    http://dx.doi.org/10.2139/ssrn.2245322 ) that the study of software and, more fundamentally, algorithms deserve our utmost attention.
+    http://dx.doi.org/10.2139/ssrn.2245322 ) that the study of software and, more fundamentally, algorithms deserves our utmost attention.

 [^19]: Christopher May, ‘The Information Society as Mega-Machine’,
     *Information, Communication & Society* 3 (2000): 251.